-My fellow law students — congratulations on making it to Spring Break 2019!!
-Whether you’re a first-year wondering how you’re still surviving or a third-year realizing that you’re just under five months away from taking the bar exam (sorry to bring it up), I wanted to check in and remind you to take time for yourself this Spring Break.
+My fellow law students — congratulations on making it to your semester break.
+Whether it’s your Spring Break or Thanksgiving Break, whether you’re a first-year wondering how you’re still surviving or a third-year realizing that you’re just under five months away from taking the bar exam (sorry to bring it up), I wanted to check in and remind you to take time for yourself this break.

 I’m sure you’re sitting in front of your computer screen reading this saying, “HA!
 Take time for myself, but I have [insert lengthy list of law school obligations here] to get done before break is over.”
 Believe me, I’m sitting here writing this saying the same thing.
 I have outlines to work on, readings to get through, an appellate brief to research and write, finalize preparations for trial team tryouts next week, and twenty-hours of work to get through.